cyklokoalicia/OpenSourceBikeShare/COSTS.md

-System setup and cost estimates
+System setup and operation cost estimates
 ============

 Hosting and domain registration